on February 26, 2021 (last modified on April 20, 2022) • 6 minute read

 “When I found Databox,” Jack said, “it was like, ‘Oh, this is the solution I’ve been looking for!’
 It aggregates all of my data into one place and makes beautiful graphs.”

-Jack and the team quickly went all-in with Databox, building dashboards, adding custom metrics, and setting up daily Scorecards and alerts.
+Jack and the team quickly went all-in with Databox, building business dashboards, adding custom metrics, and setting up daily Scorecards and alerts.
 They connected Twitter, Zapier, Shopify, Facebook Pages, Bing Ads, Klaviyo, Google Analytics, Google Ads, and Facebook Ads.

 By plugging all of their data into one tool, the Raddish team was able to get a holistic view of performance and to calculate custom metrics—like cost per acquisition (CPA)—comprehensively.